telerik/kendo-ui-core/docs/styles-and-layout/using-kendo-in-responsive-web-pages.md

     // force the layout readjustment without setting a new height gridWidget.resize(true);

-The example above uses a `wrapper` field, which is documented in the article about the [widget wrapper and widget element](/framework/widgets/wrapper-element).
+The example above uses a `wrapper` field, which is documented in the article on the [widget wrapper and widget element](/framework/widgets/wrapper-element).

-If the widget wrapper resizes automatically with its parent element during browser window resize, it is not required to set new dimensions for the `wrapper` before executing the `resize` method, or to use the  `"force"` mode.
+If the widget wrapper resizes automatically with its parent element during browser window resize, it is not required to set new dimensions for the `wrapper` before executing the `resize` method, nor to use the  `"force"` mode.

 ## Media Queries